 This morning I set up a couple of activities again like I did last Friday.
 The girls are free to choose whether they’d like to join in or not.
 I’m finding that they do like to have a go at things I put out and it’s almost reminding them of all the resources they have!

 On offer this morning we had Bananagrams.
 We had this as a wedding gift and absolutely love it!
 It’s a great game to throw in my bag when we’re out and about for the day.
 We’ve played it at cafes, restaurants and even at The Eden Project.
 I just left the tiles out with no expectation of anyone playing a “proper” game.
 P likes to rearrange the tiles to make silly sentences (which I helped her with) or set them up like dominoes to knock over.

 Next up was Osmo.
 If you haven’t seen this and your children have access to a tablet, it’s well worth the price.
 Our kit is slightly different as it’s the original one and the girls had it for Christmas two years ago, but the games are the same.
 What we all love about this is that it’s completely interactive and doesn’t rely on staring at a screen or tapping mindlessly.
 Plus everyone has their own profile so the games are based on our own progress.
 The tangrams game is my favourite but today we focused on the numbers game.

 On the screen are numbers in bubbles.
 With the tiles we had to make the same total.
-Phoebe was using her number bonds to ten to help her make bigger numbers and Eleanor was adding numbers up to 30.
+P was using her number bonds to ten to help her make bigger numbers and E was adding numbers up to 30.

 At group today we made some lovely natural Christmas decorations from dried oranges, apples, cloves and cinnamon sticks.
 This prompted some conversation about what they’d like to do next week!
 After that they each made a Christmas card for Andy.
 They’ve been trying to put some real thought into gifts this year for him, which is lovely.
 So far their ideas are to make him a comic book and bake some gingerbread.